Spookz/InstructorNetworkSecurity/Assignment1/Part1/README.md

 Sort Words

 ## REQUIREMENT
-For every first letter in each word, not case sensitive, place the corresponding word into a subdirectory within this one that begins with that letter.
+Submission of a bash script that will open words.txt and for every first letter in each word(not case sensitive) concatenate the corresponding word within the sortedwords.txt file in the subdirectory that begins with that letter.

 ## EXAMPLE
-If the word list consists of:
+words.txt list contains:

 cat
 catch